-Tractor Supply: July 21 50 Put OI Account For Over 1% Of Shares
+Tractor Supply: July 21 $50 Put OI Account For Over 1% Of Shares

-Tractor Supply (TSCO) share price has been crushed this year with the share price falling from the $70's into the $40's, see chart below.
+Tractor Supply's (TSCO) share price has been crushed this year with the share price falling from the $70s into the $40s (see chart below).
 The shares hit a new low for 2017 today trading at $49.87.

 Investors have decided to pay less for each dollar of earnings, via a reduced price-earnings ratio the past year.
 The P-E has been cut in half.